Today we’re diving into how to foam roll and make your own foam roller.

-You can have someone else perform myofascial release or you can do it yourself by using foam rollers, lacrosse (tennis, racquet, or golf ball), sticks, or your hands and feet.
+You can have someone else perform myofascial release or you can do it yourself by using a foam roller, lacrosse (tennis, racquet, or golf ball), sticks, or your hands and feet.
 Doing it on your own is known as self-myofascial release (SMR).

-It originally was used for rehabilitation but now it seems every gym, Crossfit box, and even homes have foam rollers or other tools that will allow you to do SMR.
+It originally was used for rehabilitation but now it seems every gym, Crossfit box, and even homes have a foam roller or other tools that will allow you to do SMR.

-It can be done passively (in a relaxed state), think the message, or actively (using resistance), think foam rolling or trigger point therapy.
+It can be done passively (in a relaxed state) like a message, or actively (using resistance) using a foam roller or trigger point therapy.

 Trigger point therapy and active release techniques are other names you may have heard referring to SMR.